MicrosoftDocs/learn/learn-pr/azure/use-docker-container-dev-env-vs-code/includes/7-exercise-customize-settings.md

 Before you make tweaks to the container configuration, you need to reopen the project locally.

-1. Press <kbd>F1</kbd> to open the Command Palette
+1. Press <kbd>F1</kbd> to open the Command Palette.
-1. Type "locally" and select "Remote-Containers: Reopen Locally"
+1. Type "locally" and select "Remote-Containers: Reopen Locally."
-1. Open the `devcontainer.json` file in the ".devcontainer" folder if it is not open already
+1. Open the `devcontainer.json` file in the ".devcontainer" folder if it is not open already.

 ## Install VS Code extensions

 The container comes with the Microsoft Python extension.
 They Python extension enables snippets, linting, and intellisense in Python files.
 But the "index.html" file in the "templates" folder is a Jinja template, and a different extension needs to be installed to get syntax highlighting in that file.

-1. Open the Command Palette
+1. Open the Command Palette.
-1. Type "extension" and select "Extensions: Install Extensions"
+1. Type "extension" and select "Extensions: Install Extensions."
-1. In the extension explorer on the right, search for "jinja"
+1. In the extension explorer on the right, search for "jinja."
-1. Right-click the "Jinja" extension from "wholroyd" and select "Add to devcontainer.json"
+1. Right-click the "Jinja" extension from "wholroyd" and select "Add to devcontainer.json."
-1. Notice that the extension ID has been added to the "extensions" option
+1. Notice that the extension ID has been added to the "extensions" option.

         // Add the IDs of extensions you want installed when the container is created.
         "extensions": [